nwtn/Star-Wars-Canon/Dark Tower/README.md

 This isn’t so much an order I think is *right* as it is the order I have read things/intend to read things.

 * The Stand
+* The Long Walk
-* Everything’s Eventual/“The Little Sisters of Eluria”, “Everything’s Eventual”
+* Everything’s Eventual/“Autopsy Room Four”, “The Little Sisters of Eluria”, “Everything’s Eventual”
 * **The Dark Tower I: The Gunslinger**
 * The Eyes of the Dragon
 * **The Dark Tower II: The Drawing of the Three**